Speedway 5 Review – Should You Buy This Evergreen Scooter?

 The official top speed of the Speedway 5 is 40 mph / 65 kmh.

-Unofficially, there are not too many independent user tests that verify the top speed, but luckily, there are a few, and they all confirm that the Speedway 5 can easily reach the advertised top speed.
+Unofficially, there are not too many independent user tests that verify the top speed, but luckily, I tested the scooter and can confirm that the Speedway 5 can easily reach the advertised top speed.

 The scooter accelerates somewhat quickly.
 You can adjust the P-settings for the degree of acceleration, but nonetheless, the acceleration can be quite powerful.